Joan Nesbit

 Joan Nesbit Mabe (born January 20, 1962) is an American former long-distance runner who competed mainly in distances from 3000 meters to 10,000 meters.
 Her highest honour was a bronze medal in the 3000 m at the 1995 IAAF World Indoor Championships.
 She represented her country at the 1996 Atlanta Olympics and appeared four times at the IAAF World Cross Country Championships.

 Nesbit was a two-time national champion, having been the winner of the USA Cross Country Championships in 1995 and the 3000 m at the USA Indoor Track and Field Championships.
 She competed collegiately for the North Carolina Tar Heels, taking three All-American honours in NCAA competition.
 She also had wins in road races, including the Peachtree Road Race and Cherry Blossom Ten Mile Run.

 She continued running into her forties and set a world masters record in the indoor mile for the 45+ age category.
 Nesbit is now the head men's and women's varsity cross country coach at Chapel Hill High School.

 Career

 Early life

-Born in Fort Wayne, Indiana, Nesbit attended East Mecklenburg High School in Charlotte, North Carolina, graduating in 1980 before studying American literature up to masters level at the University of North Carolina at Chapel Hill.
-She had taken up distance running towards the end of high school and a strong performance at the state championships led to a college sports scholarship.
+Born in Fort Wayne, Indiana, Nesbit attended East Mecklenburg High School in Charlotte, North Carolina, where she graduated in 1980, before studying American literature up to masters level at the University of North Carolina at Chapel Hill.
+She had taken up distance running towards the end of high school and winning the 1600 meter NCHSAA state championship her senior year led to a college sports scholarship.